-CAUTION: Use pipe joint sealant that is resistant to gas (PROPANE or NG).
+CAUTION: Use pipe joint sealant that is resistant to gas (PROPANE or NATURAL GAS).
 We recommend that you install a sediment trap in a supply line as shown in Figure 7.
-Locate sediment trap where it is within reach for cleaning and not likely to freeze.
+Place sediment trap where it is within reach for cleaning.
 Install in the piping system between fuel supply and heater.
+Place sediment trap where trapped matter is not likely to freeze.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed incorrectly, heater may not run properly.